NBISweden/workshop-reproducible-research/docs/snakemake.md

 Try this out for the rules where we have to "manually" deal with files that aren't tracked by Snakemake (`multiqc`, `index_genome`, `generate_count_table`).
 Also remove the shell commands that remove temporary files from those rules, as they are no longer needed.
 Now rerun the workflow and validate that the temporary files don't show up in your working directory.

 !!! tip
     Some people use the shadow option for almost every rule and some never use it at all.
 One thing to keep in mind is that it leads to some extra file operations when the outputs are moved to their final location.
-This is no issue when the shadow directory is on the same disk as the output directory, but if you're running on a distributed file system and generate very many or very large files it might be worth considering other options (use to use the `--shadow-prefix` flag).
+This is no issue when the shadow directory is on the same disk as the output directory, but if you're running on a distributed file system and generate very many or very large files it might be worth considering other options (see e.g. the `--shadow-prefix` flag).

 ### Rule targets
 So far we have only defined the inputs/outputs of a rule as strings, or in some case a list of strings, but Snakemake allows us to be much more flexible than that.
 Actually, we can use any Python expression or even functions, as long as they return a string or list of strings.
 Consider the rule `align_to_genome` below.